gpufit/Gpufit/docs/installation.rst

 Common issues encountered during CMake configuration
 ----------------------------------------------------

+It's strongly recommended to use the latest available CMake version.
+Especially the find CUDA, Matlab, Python capabilities of CMake get updated often.

 **Boost NOT found - skipping tests!**

 If you want to build the tests and Boost is not found automatically, set the